samuelroland/tb-docs/etatdelart.typ

   radius: 2pt,
 )

-#show block: text.with(size: 0.95em, font: "Fira Code")
+#show raw: text.with(size: 0.95em, font: "Fira Code")

 // Display block code in a larger block with more padding.
 #show raw.where(block: true): block.with(